thetax2/IgorVision/README.md

      in the sharpest blocks.
-   Sharp, strongly textured images (straw, bark, reeds) can sit at one extreme (straw → high `delta_conc`; reeds → low `lag_aniso`) but never at both – calibrated on 4,241 sharp reference images (Galli Colmap/Interior/Exterior + EichenHain): only both together → penalty (up to `motion_blur_penalty_max` = 95 %).
+   Sharp, strongly textured images (straw, bark, reeds) can sit at one extreme (straw → high `delta_conc`; reeds → low `lag_aniso`) but never at both – calibrated on 4,241 sharp reference images: only both together → penalty (up to `motion_blur_penalty_max` = 95 %).
 8. Score < `blur_threshold` (default 0.5) → **⚠️ Blurry**.